WasmEdge/WasmEdge/docs/run.md

 	* Use `--enable-gas-measuring` to show the amount of used gas.
 	* Use `--enable-instruction-count` to display the number of executed instructions.
 	* Or use `--enable-all-statistics` to enable all of the statistics options.
+2. (Optional) Resource limitation:
+	* Use `--gas-limit` to limit the execution cost.
+	* Use `--memory-page-limit` to set the limitation of pages(as size of 64 KiB) in every memory instance.
-2. (Optional) Reactor mode: use `--reactor` to enable reactor mode.
+3. (Optional) Reactor mode: use `--reactor` to enable reactor mode.
 In the reactor mode, `wasmedge` runs a specified function from the WebAssembly program.
 	* WasmEdge will execute the function which name should be given in ARG[0].
 	* If there's exported function which names `_initialize`, the function will be executed with the empty parameter at first.
-3. (Optional) Binding directories into WASI virtual filesystem.
+4. (Optional) Binding directories into WASI virtual filesystem.
 	* Each directory can be specified as `--dir guest_path:host_path`.
-4. (Optional) Environ variables.
+5. (Optional) Environ variables.
 	* Each variable can be specified as `--env NAME=VALUE`.
-5. Wasm file(`/path/to/wasm/file`).
+6. Wasm file(`/path/to/wasm/file`).
-6. (Optional) Arguments.
+7. (Optional) Arguments.
 	* In reactor mode, the first argument will be the function name, and the arguments after ARG[0] will be parameters of wasm function ARG[0].
 	* In command mode, the arguments will be parameters of function `_start`.
 They are also known as command line arguments for a standalone program.